 Weaners – pigs from 7 – 30 kg

-- Establish a healthy increase of daily gain
+- Establish a healthy increase in daily gain.

 Feeding the weaned pig

-Pigs based DanBred genes have a huge potential for growth which should be supported through applicable feeding from the very first day of weaning
+DanBred pigs have a huge potential for growth which should be supported through applicable feeding from the very first day of weaning

 The table below shows the recommended content of energy and selected nutrients per kg feed in different weight stages.
 SID refers to the Standardized Ileal Digestible content.

-To support a robust development of the pigs it is important to focus on raw materials which help growth and promotes health:
+To support the robust development of the pigs it is important to focus on raw materials which help optimise growth and promotes health: